oemerpeker/katacoda-scenarios/parquet-schema-on-write/intro.md

 ![Row-oriented data file format](assets/row_oriented.png)
 ![Column-oriented data file format](assets/column_oriented.png)

+The first illustration shows a row-oriented format, which is similar to a table - the column names are written into the first row, and every row that follows afterwards contains data at the corresponding column.

+The second illustration shows how the same dataset could be stored in a column-oriented format - each row contains a column name and every single piece of data inside of that column.

+Storing data in this manner, which is implemented within Parquet, introduces a number of advantages, some of which are the following:

+- Efficiency: When querying columnar storage, you can skip over the non-relevant data very quickly, which makes aggregation queries less time-consuming compared to row-oriented databases.
+- Compression: Parquet and similar column-oriented formats are built to support flexible compression options and efficient encoding schemes.

 ## Description

 2-3 sentences on what the scenario covers, illustrates, and teaches.
 What technology is used, and what task will the learner have accomplished by the end?